chokoreetosan/reactive-lions-test-app/README.md

 possible elastic transcoder integration

 To run the app, clone the repository.
+Be sure to install gatsby-cli.

 Contact the creator for some test data.

 ```